DeanLemans/deanlemans.github.io/content/00-raw/00_00-clippings/Introduction to the Zettelkasten Method • Zettelkasten Method.md

 The main benefit from connections is their effect on you and your brain: When you *relate* pieces of knowledge to others, you create *relationships* between pieces of knowledge.
 Knowledge relationships significantly improve recall, and forming them also trains your mind to see patterns.

-Let’s say you read an article about anthills and think: “Wait a minute.
-That looks like the organization of the factory I own!”
+Let's say you read an article about anthills and think: "Wait a minute.
+That looks like the organization of the factory I own!"
 You draw many connections about the *parallels* you see between your factory and the anthill.
 Why do you see those connections?
 You see them because there is a typical pattern that can describe both the anthill and the factory.
 And some may contain more than what you do know: hypotheses on what is yet unknown. *Could there be particularly efficient pathways in the anthill, and you could similarly adapt your factory layout to make it operate more efficiently, too?*

 As you connect, you will learn, understand, and thus expand yourself in two ways: (a) Your knowledge will increase and (b) you will be a better observer.
 By being a better observer, you will be able to draw more insights from observation.
 More universal patterns arise and become more apparent to you.
 A fundamental aspect of working like this is that it allows you to access the general patterns of reality.